ClusterHQ/flocker/docs/gettingstarted/mysql-example.rst

    mysql>

 Now query the ``example`` database for the data we previously inserted.
-You will find ``flocker`` has moved our volume with the container and our data has been preserved.
+You will find ``flocker-deploy`` has moved our volume with the container and our data has been preserved.

 .. code-block:: console